home - Electricity

 Disadvantages: price

 I am a designer.
-I try to test all new interesting interior solutions in my apartment before offering them to the customer.
-So, I first applied decorative plaster to the walls in my bathroom, and after that I began to include it in design projects for the client.
+I try to try all new interesting interior solutions in my apartment before offering them to the customer.
+So I first applied decorative plaster to the walls in my bathroom, and after that I began to include it in design projects for the client.
 The choice in favor of this material fell out due to the fact that it is very practical.

 More details on Otzovik: http://otzovik.com/review_3210253.html